 Brexit means that data transfers to the UK should be treated as transfers to third countries.
 The Commission is in the process of making its own assessment, in order to hopefully make an adequacy decision that will allow legal transfer, like Privacy Shield with the US and Japan.
 The Commission has also begun working on modernising its Standard Contract Clauses (SCC) and the possible effects of the forthcoming judgment, on 16 July, in the Schrems II case.
 The process for approving Binding Corporate Rules (BCR) will be streamlined and the work on conduct codes and certification mechanisms be finalised as tools for data transfers by the EDPB.

 Many of the Commission’s evaluation proposals are in line with the measures and needs outlined in the report ”What's wrong with the GDPR?”
-However, in the opinion of the Confederation of Swedish Enterprise, these lacks two very important measures; an initiative on a supplementary EU regulatory framework for processing personal data relating to convictions in criminal cases and offenses involving crimes.
-International rules for combating serious crime and corruption must be complied with within Europe, and by European companies exporting to third countries.
+However, in the opinion of the Confederation of Swedish Enterprise, these lacks two very important measures; an initiative on a supplementary EU regulatory framework regarding the processing of personal data relating to criminal convictions and offences.
+Today, in Sweden, this kind of processing needs to be authorized case by case of the data protection authority Datainspektionen.
+Instead it should be authorized by Union law for entities to process relevant personal data to be able to follow international rules for combating serious crime and corruption within Europe, and by European companies exporting to third countries.
 In addition, the business community is demanding a harmonised regulatory framework for regulatory sandboxes, in order to enable personal data use in a closed environment for research and development.
 In its evaluation, the Commission stated that it will request the EDPB to develop guidelines and opinions to encourage research, AI and data use.
 The question is whether it will be enough to meet the challenges of the future and to strengthen Europe's competitiveness.
 A clearly harmonised regulatory framework that enables innovation offers major benefits for research and development, start-ups and investors.GDPR